Bob Riedy: Early life and education

 Riedy was born in Allentown, Pennsylvania, on August 26, 1945.
 He attended Dieruff High School in Allentown, where he played high school basketball.
 He then played college basketball at Duke University.

 Career

 National Basketball Association

 Riedy was selected by the Baltimore Bullets in the sixth round of the 1967 NBA draft (56th overall pick) but played professionally for the other team that drafted him that year, the Houston Mavericks of the American Basketball Association prior to the ABA–NBA merger.
 Riedy played for the Allentown Jets of the Eastern Professional Basketball League (EPBL) from 1967 to 1970.
 He won an EPBL championship with the Jets in 1968.

 Post-NBA career

 Following his NBA career, Riedy held the position of Director of PolyGram Records distribution center in Sun Valley, California.
-During this period of time, he supported the receipt, warehousing, and distribution for Saturday Night Fever and other lines as the Deutsche Gramophone classical catalog.
+During this period of time, he supported the receipt, warehousing, and distribution for Saturday Night Fever and other lines as the Deutsche Grammophon classical catalog.